 Compensation depends on experience and is highly competitive.
 Includes health/dental benefits, retirement with match, paid time off program and sabbatical program.

 We welcome diversity and can adjust position requirements to match the needs of applicants when necessary.
 Offices and buildings are totally smoke-free.
 Conservation Colorado is an Equal Opportunity/Affirmative Action Employer.

 Please send a cover letter and resume by Monday June, 27th to Eddie Soto, Protégete Organizing Manager, at firstname.lastname@example.org.

 Digital Communications Coordinator

 Work Schedule: Full-time

-About Conservation Colorado:
+About Conservation Colorado

-The Major Gifts Officer, who is based in Denver and reports to the Development Director, is responsible for the following:
+The Digital Communications Coordinator, who reports to the Communications Director, is responsible for the following: